hubroedu/semantic-react/README.md

-Semantic React components (Alpha, missing components and functionality)
+Semantic React components
 =========================

+**WARNING** Alpha, missing components, tests and functionality

 This package makes it easy to use the excellent [Semantic-UI](http://semantic-ui.com) css framework in React.
 It is __heavily__ borrowed/inspired by [react-semantify](https://github.com/jessy1092/react-semantify), but with some tweaks and additions.
 Having a meteor package was also a lot more convenient than messing around with browserify.